Swansea students fight council over shared homes plan

 Councillors want powers to control planning over HMOs in the city saying some areas have too many and that residents want their streets back.

 But Swansea University students' union says many HMOs are affordable student homes and fears that new powers could result in fewer being available.

 Welfare officer Charlotte Britton said: "A lot of HMOs are student houses, and are some of the most affordable housing in the private rented sector.

-"This makes them very popular for a lot of young people and those on low incomes in cities across the UK.'No proof'
+"This makes them very popular for a lot of young people and those on low incomes in cities across the UK.